facebook pixel Skip to Main Content

 Ephyridae

-Ochthera Larvae aquatic, semi-aquatic, both predators
+Ochthera Larvae are aquatic or semi-aquatic, and both predators

 Syrphidae